Bloomberg-Beta/Manual/Manual.md

 A demo is 50 times more useful than slides.
 One is a description of a thing, the other is the thing itself.
 We look at your demo [the way a new user would](http://also.roybahat.com/post/82904179747/why-most-demos-confuse).

-We don’t like the idea of founders spending lots of time making fundraising presentations.
+We cringe at the idea of founders spending lots of time making fundraising presentations.
 When we see “v36” in the filename of a presentation, it terrifies us.
 That said, we do value the work founders do writing down their plans for their company, because it gives us a sense of:
 * How the team thinks
 * How well the team communicates
 * Whether, if we don’t know the team, we should spend the time to meet in person

+If you use a presentation to sell your product to customers, we're as interested in that pitch as in your fundraising pitch.

 There is no standard format we like, but we probably spend 2-5 minutes reading a deck when we are deciding whether to meet a company.
 How many slides?
 Depends, but if you need 20 detailed pages to tell your story, your story needs work.